2021 – CANCELLED: Following the CDC travel warnings, Kansas Stat has cancelled this program again for 2021 due to Covid-19. We are hopeful for 2022…

 Universidad de Navarra: Students will take an online placement test prior to departure to determine the level of their Spanish Culture & Conversation course at the Universidad de Navarra.
 They will enroll with a mix of their K-State peers, students from other US universities, and international students from throughout Europe and Asia.
 Upon successful completion of the course, students will earn 3 transfer credits (Spanish 569).

-Before departure, students will enroll via KSIS in either Spanish 565 or Spanish 772 with Dr. Bender.
+Before departure, students enroll via KSIS in either Spanish 565 or 772 with Dr. Bender.
 Below are the descriptions of these courses.
-There are also THREE meetings prior to departure, always on Sunday (5:00-7:30pm) and including a group cena (meal): one in March, one in April, and one in May (dates TBA), in Eisenhower Hall 212.
+There are THREE meetings prior to departure, always on Sunday (5:00-7:30pm) and including a group cena (meal): one in March, one in April, and one in May (dates TBA), in Eisenhower Hall 212.